tlinhevg05/contrastive-synthesis-medcls_CVProject/README.md

 This validates:

-- all experiment configs
+* all experiment configs
-- fixed supervised manifests
+* fixed supervised manifests
-- required CSV columns
+* required CSV columns
-- class names and labels
+* class names and labels
-- real unlabeled dataset path
+* real unlabeled dataset path
-- synthetic DCGAN manifest for COVID-QU-Syn experiments
+* synthetic DCGAN manifest for `CXR-Syn` experiments

 The check should end with: